airwallex/airwallex-payment-demo/docs/recurring.md

 The Recurring flow enables shopper to create and save their CIT(customer initial transaction) and MIT(merchant initial transaction) payment consent which could be use to payment in the future transaction.

 ### Create payment consent

-This create consent flow could be achieved by Card element or Split card element.
+For HPP, dropIn and full feture card element users, You could simply provide a `mode: recurring'` during `createElement` to use the recurring function, [read more](/docs#options-object-properties-1).

+For card element and split card element, follow the guide below.
 We could either simply create a consent or create a consent while confirm an intent with this consent.

 ![](assets/splitcard.gif)
 \* _An example of a split card integration.
 Can be customized._